Calvary pastors are eager to serve you. To contact them directly, email them through the form below.

-Mitch Dunfee, Matt Kessie, Zach Lamberson, Kyle Skinner, Brandon Bee - ASSOCIATE PASTORS
+Mitch Dunfee, Matt Kessie, Zach Lamberson, Matt Brooks - ASSOCIATE PASTORS

 “I was born in 1959 in Central California.
 When I was a baby, my parents moved to Riverside, in Southern California, and spent much of the rest of my childhood in the Riverside area.
 Coming from a broken home, I had much of the baggage that can come along with a “dysfunctional family” and by the time I was in high school had become pretty cynical about life in general and people in particular.
 It was at this point I was invited by a friend to attend Calvary Chapel in Riverside.
 After some convincing I decided to show up and it was that night in the summer of 1975 that I first surrendered my life to Jesus.
 I had no idea what I was getting in to.
 After a few years of struggling in my walk with Christ, culminating in a 9 month backslide, I gave my heart back to the Lord at the age of 19 and have been serving Him ever since.

 Although I was involved in athletics and did well scholastically, I had been known for partying and a violent streak.
 When I rededicated my life to the Lord, all of that was left behind and I began looking for ways I could please and serve the Lord who saved me.
 I sat under the teaching of Greg Laurie, pastor of Calvary Riverside.
 I also began getting involved in ministry at Calvary Chapel, first as an usher, then, as the Lord opened up opportunities, as a new convert counselor.
 During this time I was working construction, which provided ample opportunity for telling coworkers about Jesus.
 I also began teaching a Bible study at the home of my future brother and sister in law.
 That is where I met my wife, Bobi.